 We both had an eagerness to stay at a castle hotel, so we were excited when we fulfilled it at Dromoland Castle.
-There are several different castles to stay at in Ireland, in fact we experienced three.
-Each castle hotel is different and what we loved about Dromoland Castle was the architecture of the castle, the ambience of a hunting castle, the surrounding environment, fine dining options and the activities offered.
+There are several different castles to stay in Ireland, in fact, we experienced three.
+Each castle hotel is different and what we loved about Dromoland Castle was the architecture of the castle, the ambiance of a hunting castle, the surrounding environment, fine dining options and the activities offered.
 Falconry in Ireland is very popular and the falconry experience was one activity we thoroughly enjoyed at Dromoland Castle.
 We have so much to share about why Dromoland Castle is an Irish fairytale experience we will never forget.

 Full disclaimer – We paid for our reservation at Dromoland Castle, but received a complimentary upgrade.
 As always, our opinions are non-biased and our own.
 Our post may contain affiliate links.
 When you click on the link you will have the option to purchase a product at no extra cost to you, but we would receive a small commission.
 We want to thank Dromoland Castle for their generosity and for everyone following and supporting us on all of our sweet adventures.

 Hunting Estate Ambience

 As we briefly stated, there are so many castles to stay in Ireland, but we found Dromoland Castle to be very unique with its ambiance.
 There are several different drawing rooms that guests can enjoy at their leisure.
 Each one beautifully decorated with an elegant but country-esque ambiance.
 The drawing rooms have crystal chandeliers, floor to ceiling tapestries, oil paintings, antique vases, fireplaces, and dark wooden accents.